ngl4/formation_journey/1-on-1-w-Mentor/README.md

 # Coffee Hour or Algo Session with A Mentor/Fellow Alumni
-Questions, Experience, Algo Problem, Anything that the Mentor would like to share!!
+Questions, Experience, Algo Problem, Anything that the Mentors/Alumni would like to share!!

 ## Vinit Parikh (05/04/22)